New York Water Quality at a Glance

 Major Water Sources and Challenges

-- Long Island Aquifers: Heavily impacted by legacy contamination including PFAS from industrial sources and airports, requiring extensive treatment and monitoring programs to protect groundwater supplies for millions of residents.
+• Long Island Aquifers: Heavily impacted by legacy PFAS contamination from industrial sources and airports, plus nitrogen pollution from approximately 380,000 septic systems.
+Over 600,000 Long Island residents are exposed to PFAS above EPA standards.
+Extensive treatment and monitoring is required to protect groundwater that millions of residents depend on.

-- Aging Infrastructure: With some distribution systems over 100 years old, New York faces a $44.2 billion need for drinking water infrastructure improvements over the next 20 years, far exceeding current funding levels.
+• Aging Infrastructure: With some distribution systems over 100 years old, New York faces a $44.2 billion need for drinking water infrastructure improvements over the next 20 years.
+As of August 2025, 140 public water systems (5%) had still not submitted required lead service line inventory data to DOH.

 Rural and Disadvantaged Communities

-- Infrastructure Disparities: Small and medium-sized communities face challenges accessing state funding, with only 18% of $4 billion appropriated since 2015 reaching communities due to complex application processes and upfront costs.
+• Infrastructure Disparities: Small and medium-sized communities face challenges accessing state funding, with complex application processes and upfront costs creating barriers to improvement.
+The state is implementing simplified grant processes as part of record investment commitments.

 Recommendations for New York Residents